 This pilot program is accepting applications until September 30, 2016 and the passes are eligible until December 31, 2016.

-To apply, visit a Chelan PUD office or www.cehlanpud.org.
-Each customer account or household is eligible for one pass, which can be shared among four vehicles.
+In order to apply, visit a Chelan PUD office or www.cehlanpud.org.
+There is a limit of one pass per customer account.
 The PUD must verify your address and current customer status.
 You must also indicate your willingness to participate in a study at the conclusion of the program.

 Volunteers don’t need a Discover Pass while volunteering – and after 24 hours of volunteering, they can earn a free Discover Pass!
 Learn more about this program by clicking here.